-The eCommerce Conversion Rate can be derived by calculating the percentage of the visitors on your website, who completes the transaction or the desired action in a set period.
+The eCommerce Conversion Rate can be derived by calculating the visitors’ percentage on your website who complete the transaction or the desired action in a set period.
 Organizations must ensure that this rate is improved to survive and grow in the business.
 There are things you can take into consideration to improve and optimize the same.

 Understanding eCommerce Conversion Rates

 Apart from sales, there are many parameters that you can consider to calculate the conversion rate for your website.
 Each of these can ultimately lead to a positive impact on business in the long run.

 - An online Sale: E-commerce is buying and selling of goods and services on the internet.
 The transaction is complete when the payment is made, and the product is delivered, or the service is rendered to the buyer.
 A higher number of visitors can lead to higher sales and increased conversions.